What exactly IS experiential learning?

 What if I can’t afford to study abroad?

 Most experiential learning activities are available at no additional cost to you.
-The Office of Experiential Learning offers a competitive scholarship with awards up to $2500 once each semester to assist students with materials, supplies, travel, and living expenses associated with ANY UGA approved experiential learning activity.
+The Office of Experiential Learning offers a competitive scholarship with awards up to $2500 once each semester to assist students with materials, supplies, travel, and living expenses associated with ANY UGA approved experiential learning activity, including study abroad.
 You can get more information and apply for the scholarship on our Resources page.
-If you are interested in study abroad, there are resources that can help with the added expense.
+If you are interested in study abroad, there are other resources that can help with the added expense.
 You may use your federal or state financial aid, including the HOPE or Zell Miller scholarships, or student loans, to study abroad on a UGA study abroad or exchange program.
-The Office of Experiential Learning offers a scholarship for UGA approved experiential learning activities twice a year.
 There are also merit and need-based scholarships and fellowships to help support the cost of a program abroad.
 Further information about funding a study abroad experience may be found on the Education Abroad site under Funding & Scholarships.